intel-analytics/ipex-llm/python/llm/example/transformers/transformers_int4/dolly/v1/README.md

 > **Note**: When loading the model in 4-bit, BigDL-LLM converts linear layers in the model into INT4 format.
 In theory, a *X*B model saved in 16-bit will requires approximately 2*X* GB of memory for loading, and ~0.5*X* GB memory for further inference.
 >
-> Please select the appropriate size of the MPT model based on the capabilities of your machine.
+> Please select the appropriate size of the Dolly v1 model based on the capabilities of your machine.

 #### 3.1 Client
 For better utilization of multiple cores on the client machine, it is recommended to use all the performance-cores along with their hyperthreads.